justmaxfield/DataViz/README.md

 # DataViz
-A sample of data visualizations I created.
+A sample of data visualizations I've created.